e-mergo/qs-emergo-buttons/README.md

 #### Width
 Select how the buttons should be sized.
 Either apply automatic sizing or have them cover the full width of the provided space within the extension object.

+#### Custom padding
+Select whether the buttons should have custom padding inside them or not.
+If selected, the size of the horizontal and vertical padding can be manipulated separately.

 #### Apply Spacing
 Select whether the buttons should have spacing around them or not.
+If selected, the size of the spacing can be manipulated.

 #### Position
 Select in which corner position the buttons should be positioned.
 Or center the buttons in the middle of the visualization object.